Intuitive website design to reduce friction

 Brain & Behaviour can help you find out.
 By understanding the cognitive processes of your customers, you can align your goals with their satisfaction.

 According to the American Psychological Association, these cognitive processes include “attention, language use, memory, perception, problem solving, creativity, and thinking.”

-The primary drivers of human thinking and behaviour
+The primary drivers of human thinking and behavior

-Before giving you some hands-on tactics to reduce friction, here's an overview of the basic principles driving human thinking and behaviour.
+Before giving you some hands-on tactics to reduce friction, here’s an overview of the basic principles driving human thinking and behavior.